 4> consider the carrier as a candidate carrier for TX carrier (re-)selection, for each carrier configured by upper layers on which the sidelink logical channel is allowed.

+NOTE 2: For the carriers configured in SIB12 and for which SL-PRS transmission is allowed, the UE selects one carrier for SL-PRS among the selected carriers per above procedure, and which one the UE selects is up to UE implementation.

 The MAC entity shall select a carrier on which the SL-CSI Request was received as a carrier for transmission of a Sidelink CSI Reporting MAC CE.
 The MAC entity shall for the Sidelink CSI Reporting MAC CE select any pool of resources among the pools of resources except the pool(s) in sl-BWP-DiscPoolConfig, sl-BWP-DiscPoolConfigCommon, sl-BWP-PoolConfigA2X or sl-BWP-PoolConfigCommonA2X, if configured or Dedicated SL-PRS resource pool, if configured.